-Several industries in the USA are subject to state and/or federal regulation.
-Examples include aerospace, insurance, banking, communications, defence and energy.
-When the target company operates in a regulated industry, it is often the case that a change of control transaction requires the approval of the applicable regulator.
-When significant or lengthy regulatory approvals are required, the borrower and its financing sources should consider factors such as: (i) how might the uncertainty or lengthy timing related to regulatory approvals impact the timeline to syndicate or market the financing; and (ii) how long will the borrower need the commitments set forth in the commitment letter to remain outstanding (and, from the financing sources' perspective, will such length impact pricing, market flex or other terms).
+Several industries in the USA are subject to state and/or federal regulation, including aerospace, insurance, banking, communications, defence and energy.
+When the target company operates in a regulated industry, a change of control transaction will often require the approval of the applicable regulator.
+When significant or lengthy regulatory approvals are required, the borrower and its financing sources should consider factors such as:

+- how the uncertainty or lengthy timing related to regulatory approvals might impact the timeline to syndicate or market the financing; and - how long the borrower will need the commitments set forth in the commitment letter to remain outstanding (and, from the financing sources' perspective, whether or not such length will impact pricing, market flex or other terms).

 Any restrictions on granting security over the target company's assets should also be considered.